sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-lifecycle/activation.md

 Assigning the initial maintainer for a project requires unanimous approval of the [Community Admins](../community_roles/admin.md).

-> [!NOTE]
+{{< alert title="Bring your friends" >}}
-> Adding additional maintainers at this stage OR a later date requires unanimous approval from the existing maintainers and support from at least one Community Admin.
+Adding additional maintainers may be added at this stage OR a later date with unanimous approval from the existing maintainers and support from at least one Community Admin.
+{{< /alert >}}

 ### 3. Update the Custom Property